 Plan C: Thirty credits of course work in an approved EVE Plan of Work.

-At least 12 credits of any Electric-drive Vehicle Engineering (EVE) courses, including 2 Required courses.
+Both options require at least twelve credits of any Electric-drive Vehicle Engineering (EVE) courses, including two core courses:

 Requirements for both options include at least six credits of 7000-level or higher course work.
 The 7000-level or higher course requirements can be satisfied through EVE courses, directed studies (EVE 7990), industry internship ( EVE 7991), or thesis credits (EVE 8999) of EVE-related projects, or approved 7000-level or higher classes from other departments in the College of Engineering.